Earth Angel (Will You Be Mine)

 In the 1950s, it was common practice to refashion an R&B hit as a “sanitized, big-label cover.”
 RS500 The intent was to craft a version of the song which would be more palatable to mainstream white audiences and subsequently have a better shot at success on the pop charts.
 While the remake generally lacked the grit and soul of its source material, it would often outperform the original.

 The Penguins were a vocal group of high-school friends who formed in Los Angeles in 1954.
-Their “artless, unaffected vocals…defined the street-corner elegance of doo-wop” RS500 and “Earth Angel” is “one of the finest examples” TB the genre has to offer.
-The Penguins recorded the song in a garage; producer Walter Williams recalls redoing takes because he had to quiet the barking dog next door.
-TB
+They recorded the song in a garage; producer Walter Williams recalls redoing takes because he had to quiet the barking dog next door.
+TB Their “artless, unaffected vocals…defined the street-corner elegance of doo-wop” RS500 and “Earth Angel” is “one of the finest examples” TB the genre has to offer.
+A 1997 listener poll done by New York’s WCBS ranked “Earth Angel” the scone best doo-wop song of all time, only behind the Five Satins’ “In the Still of the Night.”
+SS

-It was originally released as a B-side RS500 through DooTone, a black-owned and operated label.
+“Earth Angel” was originally intended as the B-side RS500 for “Hey Senorita,” AH released through DooTone, a black-owned and operated label.
 NRR It bore the distinction of being the first song from an independent R&B label to hit the Billboard pop charts.
-MA Even more significantly, it was one of the first crossover records NRR and “a pivotal record in rock & roll’s early development.”
+DM Even more significantly, it was one of the first crossover records NRR and “a pivotal record in rock & roll’s early development.”
 RS500